gtk-rs/gtk4-rs/book/src/interface_builder.md

 ## Template Callbacks

 We can even specify the handlers of signals within composite templates.
-This can be done with `<signal>` tag containing the name of the signal and the handler in our Rust code.
+This can be done with a `<signal>` tag containing the name of the signal and the handler in our Rust code.

 <span class="filename">Filename: listings/interface_builder/4/window/window.ui</span>
 ```xml